Peak View Elementary School

-As our 2nd - 5th graders return to school it is CRITICAL that you are aware of the following information.
-While we want to remain a warm and welcoming school, the safety of our students and staff takes top priority!
+As we return to school it is CRITICAL that you read carefully all the electronic information that will be coming weekly.
+While we want to remain a warm and welcoming school, the safety of our students and staff take top priority!
 Therefore, I must bring the following items to your attention and let you that these will be strictly enforced.

 1. All students and adults in the school building must wear a mask at all times.
 Students are to provide their own masks daily.

-4. For the safety of those returning to school, Visitors (parents, grandparents, siblings) will not be allowed in the building.
-Parents may not walk students to class or visit the classroom at this time.
+2 For the safety of those returning to school, Visitors (parents, grandparents, siblings) will not be allowed in the building.
+Parents may not walk students to class or visit the classroom or the cafeteria.
 Please take care of all school business with emails or a phone call to the office.
-According to RCPS COVID Health Plan, if it is critical that you enter the main office you will initiate that by buzzing the secretaries in the entry, state your business, and then we will ask questions related to health screening, similar to those in the Daily Health Screening listed below.
-Only the adult having business will be allowed in, so please do not bring small children as we are desperately trying to keep everyone healthy.
+According to RCPS COVID Health Plan, if it is critical that your enter the main office you will initiate that by buzzing the secretaries in the entry, state your business and then we will ask questions related to health screening, similar to those in the Daily Health Screening listed below.
+Only the adult having business will be allowed in, so please do not bring small children as we desperately trying to keep everyone healthy.
 Anyone entering the building must have a mask.
-Here is the complete plan for your review: Link to Health Plan Document
+Here is the complete plan for your review:

-5. Students returning to school, in grades 2-5 (as well as parents of students in PreK-1): Parents must perform a "Daily Health Assessment" before sending you child to school.
+3. Parents must preform a "Daily Health Assessment" before sending you child to school.
 Please DO NOT send your child to school if any of the symptoms are present.
-Here is the Daily Health Assessment: Daily Home Screening Tool - Adapted from CDC August 2020

-6. Parents will NOT be allowed to make transportation changes for their students during the school day.
+5. Parents will NOT be allowed to make transportation changes for their student during the school day.
 Students MUST wear a mask on the school bus.
 No child can ride home on the bus with another child.
-No child can change buses to ride to or from school.
+No child can changes buses to ride to or from school.
 If a parent needs to take a child home early a note MUST be brought in with that child that morning.
 CDC guidelines on the buses are very strict.